ManupaKDU/esp32-remote-wol/README.md

 Wake a PC remotely over the internet, even if your home network is behind **CGNAT** or has **no public IP**.

-The ESP32 connects **outbound** to an MQTT broker and sends Wake-on-LAN packets inside your local network.

-No inbound connections.
-No port forwarding.
-No public IP required.

 ---

 ## How it works